 Keep reading to see which dehumidifiers we rate highest, as well as more buying advice to help you make the best choice.

-The best dehumidifiers 2021
+The best dehumidifiers in 2022

 Perfect for smaller spaces like laundry rooms, the Pro Breeze Electric Dehumidifier is a compact option that works best in areas up to 215 sq ft.
-Despite its size, the machine will collect around 9oz moisture per day, making it more than capable of pleasing occasional users.
+Despite its size, the machine will collect around 9oz of moisture per day, making it more than capable of pleasing occasional users.

 When the 16oz water tank is full, the dehumidifier will automatically shut off, and the design makes it super simple to remove the tank and empty it.
-The only caveat is that - as with a lot of mini dehumidifiers - it won't work in cold temperatures below 41-degrees, so it might not be the best choice for those living in colder parts of the country.
+The only caveat is that - as with a lot of mini dehumidifiers - it won't work in cold temperatures below 41 degrees, so it might not be the best choice for those living in colder parts of the country.